aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/090_scenarios/010_simulating_az_issues/020_impact_ec2-asg/_index.md

 services: true
 ---

-{{% notice warning %}}
-This feature is rolling out starting September 13, 2021 and may initially only be availabe in some regions initially.
-Reach out to your SA for more information.
-{{% /notice %}}

 This section covers approaches to simulating AZ issues for EC2 instances and Auto Scaling groups.

 {{% notice warning %}}